songzec/Whack-a-Mole-Game/README.md

 # Whack-a-Mole-Game
-Tiny game "Whack a Mole" - just run it on Eclipse or other platform.
+Tiny game "Whack a Mole" - just run it on Eclipse or other platforms.